zencart/documentation/content/user/email/email_misc.md

 ---
 ### How can I add a message to my order confirmation emails?

-In Zen Cart 1.5.6, a mod called [Order Message](https://www.zen-cart.com/downloads.php?do=file&id=2200) was pulled into the Zen Cart core.
+In Zen Cart 1.5.6, a plugin called [Order Message](https://www.zen-cart.com/downloads.php?do=file&id=2200) was pulled into the Zen Cart core.
 To use it, edit the file `includes/languages/english/YOURTEMPLATE/email_extras.php` and set the defined constant
 `EMAIL_ORDER_MESSAGE` with your message.

-If your Zen Cart version is prior to 1.5.6, you may still use the Order Message mod.
+If your Zen Cart version is prior to 1.5.6, you may still use the Order Message plugin.

 ---
 ### How can I email all my customers about a sale or promotion?